 As the museum is still being renovated, we are currently only allowing shoots by partners with whom we have or can develop a long-term collaboration in the context of the reopening.
 This applies, for example, to our Artists in Residence and neighbours.
 After the reopening, you will be able to visit the museum on Mondays for a shoot.
 Please contact Marketing & Communication for further information or to submit a specific request.

 Can I rent a space in the museum for a meeting or party?

 After reopening, the museum will rent out several rooms and halls.
-More detailed information about the rooms, their prices and conditions will follow from March 2022 onwards.
+More detailed information about the rooms, their prices and conditions will follow soon.

 Why are there already some visitors in the museum?

 In consultation with the Flemish Government as building promoter, we no longer organise visits for the general public.
 After all, there are still various contractors on site, which has ramifications in terms of liability.
 The building promoter also strictly monitors the timing of the various works.

 Only in very exceptional cases, small-scale public events are organised, as part of sustainable partnerships, specifically for Artists in Residence, neighbours, stakeholders or other structural partners.